Diplomatic relations between Estonia and Serbia were concluded on 9 February 2001 in Helsinki by way of an exchange of notes .

 On 21 March 2002, the first ambassador of the Federal Republic of Yugoslavia, Radoje Zečević, presented his credentials.

-Estonia’s ambassador to Serbia is Mr. Daniel Erik Schaer.
-The Ambassador resides in Tallinn.
+Estonia’s ambassador to Serbia is Mrs. Kristi Karelsohn.
+The Ambassador resides in Budapest.

 Serbia’s Ambassador to Estonia Mr. Saša Obradović presented his credentials on 8 June 2017.
 The Ambassador resides in Helsinki.